Current Gallery: Victorian & Edwardian / victorianedwardian200

 Costume seen on an extra

-• Amy Marston as Priscilla Stanbury wearing a white and black Victorian gown in the 2004 mini-series "He Knew He Was Right."
+• Amy Marston as Priscilla Stanbury wearing a white and black striped Victorian gown in the 2004 mini-series "He Knew He Was Right."

 • BBC Wales